Best FPV drones 2024: Enjoy immersive drone flight

 We particularly like that the Emax Tinyhawk II RTF Kit comes with a gaming-style controller which means, if you've ever played a video game, you'll be instantly familiar with how it feels in your hands.
 It might be a step away from the traditional FPV controller design, but it's a great place to start.

-Despite its small size, you can purchase 3D printed camera mounts for the Insta360 Go/Go 2, and the drone can fly with these small cameras attached, although the flight times are reduced due to the additional weight.
+Despite its small size, you can purchase 3D printed camera mounts for the Insta360 Go/Go 2, and the drone can fly with these small cameras attached, although the flight times and agility are reduced due to the additional weight.
 The goggles feature a lower resolution of 480x320p compared to the 800x480p of most of the other analog goggles included in RTF kits in this guide.

 Swipe to scroll horizontally